-LIT AND COMP 4 Course ID: LA112SLA Grade: 12 Credit: 1.0 Prerequisite: Lit & Comp 3 NCAA Lit & Comp 4 is a culminati on of the skills from all Lit & Comp course s and provides a final opportunity for
+LIT AND COMP 4 Course ID: LA112SLA

+Grade: 12 Credit: 1.0 Prerequisite: Lit & Comp 3 NCAA

 Lit & Comp 4 is a culmination of the skills from all Lit & Comp courses and provides a final opportunity for students to explore the major forms of literature and hone essential writing skills.
 Major readings will include a survey of world literature.
 Major writings will focus on narrative writing (work sample opportunity), summary and response (work sample opportunity), explanatory writing, and a final argumentative research paper (with an emphasis on demonstrating proficiency in MLA format and documentation: in-text citations and works cited page).
 This course will prepare all twelfth-grade students for post-secondary reading and writing.